RoboTech-URJC/RobotechServer-Project/developer_guide.md

 ![Imagen](https://github.com/RoboTech-URJC/RobotechServer-Project/blob/master/docs/developer_guide2.png)

  You have yo click in the **Compare & pull request** button.
 Then you will be able to write a more detailed comment about your pull request if you believe that it is needed.
-Then you click on **Create pull requst** button.
+Then you click on **Create pull request** button.

  If you have followed all this steps, you will have created a pull request correctly.